Please note:

 Use of gas-powered leaf blowers by commercial landscape companies is prohibited at all times and all days of the year.
 Nantucket Code, Chapter 101-2A(2).

-Use of mechanically powered lawn or garden tools is subject to the same time restrictions noted below for mechanically powered construction tools.
+Use of other mechanically powered lawn or garden tools is subject to the same time restrictions noted below for mechanically powered construction tools.
 Nantucket Code, Chapter 101-1(5).

 Construction Noise